Reimagining Ricoh Insurance Claims Management Flow

 👉 Design is an iterative process

 Design is a process of trying things out and tweaking them.
-The different versions I worked on, plus input from colleagues and mentors, helped me land on the final solution in this case study.
+The different versions I worked on, plus input from co-workers and mentors, helped me land on the final solution in this case study that you see!